kmlasharma/WildCards/README.md

 All that is required to run the project is Docker:

 1. Running `make install` will ensure that all docker components needed (Docker, Docker Engine and Docker Compose) are installed.
+Accept any prompts during installation.

 ## Setting up the Project:

-1. Run `make setup` to ensure your computer is setup to run the project.
+1. To ensure your computer is setup to run the project, run one of the following:
+ * `make clean` then `make setup` if you are outside of the Trinity College network
+ * `make clean` then `make setuptrinity` if you are inside of the Trinity College network
 2. If running on Linux:
  * This will start the docker service.
  * Restart your machine.
 This will apply the changes in the above steps properly and will allow you to run the following steps with ease.